time for a Daytrip

 Not ready to hike the famous Appalachian Trail?
 Visit the historic Walasi-Yi Center at Neel Gap, where you can root on the thru-hikers while you shop at the outfitters and explore the only place where the 2,192-mile-long trail passes through a man-made structure. (mountaincrossings.com)

-If shopping is more your style, historic downtown Blairsville offers a variety of unique shops and boutiques carrying one-of-a-kind finds and treasures (most stores are even pet friendly!).
+If shopping is more your style, historic downtown Blairsville offers a variety of unique shops and boutiques carrying one-of-a-kind finds and treasures (most stores are pet friendly!).
 And after a day full of adventure, you’ll be ready to sample all the great dining options — from good ol’ Southern cooking to exquisitely presented plates.
-For breakfast, lunch or dessert, be sure to make time for Dixie Confexions Bakery & Café.
+Be sure to check out these other options, too:

 Top of Georgia

-Rising 4,784 feet above sea level, Brasstown Bald is the highest peak in Georgia.
-Not only can you see four states from the observation deck, but you can even see the Atlanta skyline on a clear day!
-Explore the museum, watch a short video, and learn about early Georgia history.
-You can take a shuttle to the top, or enjoy a hike on the short-but-strenuous Summit Trail to see a variety of plants and wildlife. (cfaia.org)
+Brasstown Bald — Rising 4,784 feet above sea level, Brasstown Bald is the highest peak in Georgia.
+On a clear day, you can see four states plus the Atlanta skyline.
+Explore the museum, watch a video, and learn about early Georgia history.
+You can take a shuttle to the top, or enjoy a short but strenuous hike on the paved Summit Trail. (gofindoutdoors.org/brasstown-bald)

 Georgia Mountain Fairgrounds

 Located along the shores of Lake Chatuge, the Fairgrounds plays host to several popular events, including the annual Georgia Mountain Fair (August) and the Georgia Mountain Fall Festival (October).
-At other times, you can enjoy world-class bluegrass, country, gospel and rock ‘n’ roll concerts; a rodeo; a classic car show; a craft beer and barbecue festival; holiday lights; and more.
+Other events include world-class bluegrass, country, gospel and rock ‘n’ roll concerts; a Big Green Egg festival; a rodeo; a classic car show; a craft beer and barbecue festival; holiday lights; and more.
 There’s even on-site camping. (georgiamountainfairgrounds.com)

 Cross the Border